-- -- Allow the Executive Director, under extreme hardship conditions, as he or she determined, to waive one or more requirements for a person to be a qualified organization and issue a millionaire party license to that person if certain conditions were met. - -- Allow a qualified organization to be issued up to four millionaire party licenses in one calendar year, valid for only one location, and allow a license to be issued for up to four days. - -- Prohibit the Executive Director from issuing more than one millionaire party license to a qualified organization for any one day, issuing licenses that would allow more than two events to be conducted at a location on the same date, or issuing licenses that would allow more than four events to be conducted at a location in one week. - -- Require the Executive Director to include in the license the time of the day during which the licensee could conduct gaming, which the Executive Director could determine at his or her discretion. - -- Require a millionaire party licensee to comply with the Act and rules promulgated under Article 2 and with the terms and requirements of the license. - -- Specify that a millionaire party license would not be assignable or transferrable.
+- -- Allow the Executive Director, under extreme hardship conditions, as he or she determined, to waive one or more requirements for a person to be a qualified organization and issue a millionaire party license to that person if certain conditions were met. - -- Allow a qualified organization to be issued up to four millionaire party licenses in one calendar year, valid for only one location, and allow a license to be issued for up to four days. - -- Prohibit the Executive Director from issuing more than one millionaire party license to a qualified organization for any one day, issuing licenses that would allow more than two events to be conducted at a location on the same date, or issuing licenses that would allow more than four events to be conducted at a location in one week. - -- Require a millionaire party license to state that for each day on which the millionaire party was to be conducted, the licensee could conduct gaming under the license between the hours of 8 a.m. on that day and 2 a.m. on the following day. - -- Require a millionaire party licensee to comply with Article 2 and rules promulgated under it and with the terms and requirements of the license. - -- Specify that a millionaire party license would not be assignable or transferrable.